Spotted Dick

 The pudding whose name reminds me of an awkward teenager!
 I know that sounds cruel and is, since the invention of Clearasil, most likely no longer true.
 But that hasn't stopped at least one English supermarket go completely PC on it and rename it "Suet Pudding with Currants."

 Not nearly as interesting a name.
 But still more sensible than the option of calling it "Spotted Richard" which Flintshire Country Council did in 2009 to combat the endless jokes.
 As far as I'm concerned, Spotted Dick it is and has been since 1849 or thereabouts.
 Where the pudding got its name is doubtful.
-The author of the Spotted Dick wikipedia page suggests that dick was once a widely used term for puddings, or that the word might be a corruption of pudding.
+The author of the Spotted Dick Wikipedia page suggests that dick was once a widely used term for puddings, or that the word might be a corruption of pudding.

 Whichever it is, the name has amused generations of Brits and whatever you call it will not impair the taste of one wonderful nursery pudding!
 Made from suet crust, with currants, sultanas and raisins providing the 'spots', Spotted Dick is a wonderful winter treat.
 Just make sure you steam it well.
 I don't think it's as velvety when it's baked.